NikKowPHP/mi/src/content/book/en/chapters/chapter-7.md

 1.  **"And..."
 (The Stable Situation):** Establish a stable, relatable reality.
 2.  **"But..."
 (The Problem/Tension):** Introduce a problem that disrupts that stability.
 3.  **"Therefore..."
 (The Solution/Resolution):** Present your idea as the resolution to that tension.

+---
+### **Author's Field Note**

+This "And, But, Therefore" structure is the tool I was missing in that boardroom all those years ago.
+My flawless data was just a long list of "Ands"; the marketing director won because he, instinctively, told a story with a "But" and a "Therefore".